tenebroso/reynspooner/wp-content/plugins/json-rest-api/readme.txt

 to use the plugin, as it uses custom rewrite rules to power the API.

 == Changelog ==

+= 1.2.5 =

+* Ensure media of private posts are private too.

+  Reported by @danielbachhuber on 2016-01-08.

+= 1.2.4 =

+* Compatibilty with WordPress 4.4

+  Because WordPress 4.4 also registers rewrite rules for /wp-json/, WP-API v1 needs to register its rewrite rules with higher priority to continue to function as expected.

+  (props @danielbachhuber)

 = 1.2.3 =